How Long Does A Hookah Last?

 Aside from the charcoal, there are a variety of devices/products that can enhance or affect your session.
 Products such as a wind cover help protect your charcoal from wind, allowing them to burn for longer.
 A wind cover will also help concentrate the heat from the charcoal which will end up giving you a higher heat output on your bowl.
 Using a wind cover can help you learn to regulate your heat and prolong your hookah session.

 Are There Any Tools That Can Help Extend Your Session?

 And finally, we get to a relatively newer category of products called “heat management devices,” otherwise known as an “HMD.”
 HMDs, such as the Kaloud Lotus, Phoenix HMD, and Starbuzz Nar HMD, actually replace the aluminum foil on your bowl.
-The device itself actually sits directly on top of the shisha, no foil required.
+The device itself sits directly on top of the shisha - no foil required.

 These HMDs were also designed to be wind covers as well!
 On top of the benefits listed above, these devices will also protect your coals from wind, allowing them to last longer.
-Longer lasting charcoal provides better potential for a longer lasting session.
+Longer-lasting charcoal provides a better potential for a longer-lasting session.

 Some hookah smokers believe that an HMD takes away a lot of the “control” of the charcoal as opposed to smoking with foil, and therefore prefer foil.
 Many hookah smokers who use foil like to micromanage their coals in order for them to have more control over how their session smokes and how long it smokes for.

 Others believe that HMDs remove some of the more difficult aspects of smoking a hookah, allowing you to get great flavor and a longer-lasting session without having to worry about all the “fuss” of moving your coals around.

 “Who is right?” you may be asking.
 Well, that is kind of tricky, friend.
 Neither of them are right!
 Or...both of them are?